mikailcengizz/universal-diagram-editor/README.md

 - **Dynamic Diagram Editor:** Dynamic editor that support updates to graphical notations without having the editor's codebase re-generated.
 - **Customizability:** Allowing users to define syntax, semantics, and visual appearances of modeling languages.

-## Features

-- Support for defining graphical notations based on the Ecore meta-metamodel.
-- Mapping of meta-models to digram editor to support dynamic modifications to the metamodel.
-- Export of diagram models.

 ## Repository Structure

 📁 back/ # Node.js + TypeScript backend for API and DB services